TuxVinyards/qqX/README.md

 - A complete menu system within a unique Linux hybrid interface.

+- Can be run from the desktop or from the terminal ...

 - Simple list browse, download, and organise countless distros

 - Easy install Virtual Linux, Windows and MacOS.
 Plus others.